DaikiMatusi/conversationA/README.md

 # conversationA
-We will provide an interaction device with google nest and PyThon.
+We will provide an interaction device.
+We use google nest and PyThon.